CatraProto/docs/logging_in.md

 If `receivedState >= LoginState.LoggedOut` the app must close the instance, delete the session file and create a new instance, because the session is now invalid.

 ## Handling errors
-Some errors are recoverable, which means you can just re-try the query with different parameters, while others are not and the app will receive a new state.\
+Some errors are recoverable, which means you can just re-try the query with different parameters.\
 The only recoverable errors are:
 - `PhoneCodeIncorrectError` which is returned when the provided phone code was entered incorrectly.
 - `PasswordIncorrectError` which is returned when the provided password was entered incorrectly.

+When other errors are returned, a new state is sent to the app.\
-All other errors are supposed to be shown to the user, even if they are `UnknownError`.
+Every error is supposed to be shown to the user, even if they are `UnknownError`.

+## Restarting the flow
+Even though it is not present in these examples, if the state is not higher or equal to `LoggedIn` you can call `CancelAsync()` to cancel the current operation.\
+This method does not return any error and just like the other ones, you will receive a new state.

 ## Example of user login
 ```cs